-Applications for accommodation in all residences are accepted on the understanding that the student will remain in residence for the whole academic year.
-A student wishing to terminate his or her occupancy agreement during the academic year will be held responsible for his or her residence fees for the full academic year or until a replacement acceptable to the College is found.
-It is the responsibility of the withdrawing student to find his/her replacement.
+Applications for residence may be completed online at www.ukings.ca.
+Applications for residence are accepted on the understanding that the student will remain in residence for the whole academic year.
+Completed residence applications serve as the residence contract.
+A student wishing to terminate his or her residence contract during the academic year will be held responsible for residence fees for the full academic year or until a replacement, acceptable to the College, is found.
+It is the responsibility of the withdrawing student to find his or her own replacement.
 Students may be released from their residence fee obligations, at the discretion of the Dean, on compassionate or medical grounds.

-For detailed information on fees and early withdrawal charges, see "Residence Fees" on page 139.
+For detailed information on fees and early withdrawal charges, see "Residence Fees" on page 128.